MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

 2. Consider using usage logging, which logs every transaction that Azure Rights Management performs.

     If you decided to manage your own tenant key, logging includes information about using your tenant key.
-See the following snippet from a log file displayed in Excel where the **KMSPDecrypt** and **KMSPSignDigest** request types show that the tenant key is being used.
+See the following snippet from a log file displayed in Excel where the **KeyVaultDecryptRequest** and **KeyVaultSignRequest** request types show that the tenant key is being used.

     ![log file in Excel where tenant key is being used](../media/RMS_Logging.png)